softpano/neatbash/README.md

 Neatbash -- bash prettyprinter

-  Fuzzy prettyprinter for BASH scripts: it takes into account only first and the last words in the line for formatting decisions
+  Fuzzy prettyprinter for BASH scripts

   Nikolai Bezroukov, 2019

   Licensed under Perl Artistic license

   NOTE: for html version of this document (and may be newer version ;-) see http://www.softpanorama.org/Utilities/Beautifiers/neatbash.shtml